-- 1. A deputy may use deadly force when he reasonably believes such action is necessary to protect himself, another deputy, or another person from imminent danger of death or serious physical injury. - 2.
-A deputy may use deadly force to prevent the escape of a fleeing suspect if the deputy has probable cause to believe that the action is necessary: - To protect the deputy or others from what is reasonably believed to be an imminent threat of death or serious bodily injury; or - b.
-Has reason to believe that the person has committed, or intends to commit a felony involving serious bodily injury or death, and the deputy reasonably believes that there is an imminent risk of serious bodily injury or death to the deputy or another if the subject is not immediately apprehended; and - 3.
+- A deputy may use deadly force when he reasonably believes such action is necessary to protect himself, another deputy, or another person from imminent danger of death or serious physical injury. - 2.
+Deadly force will not be used solely to prevent a subject fleeing from a deputy.
+A deputy may use deadly force to prevent the escape of a fleeing suspect if the deputy has probable cause to believe that the action is necessary. - a.
+To protect the deputy or others from what is reasonably believed to be an imminent threat of death or serious bodily injury; or - b.
+Has reason to believe that the person has committed or intends to commit a felony involving serious bodily injury or death, and the deputy reasonably believes that there is an imminent risk of serious bodily injury or death to the deputy or another if the subject is not immediately apprehended. - 3.
 When feasible, a member should identify himself as a deputy and state his intention to use deadly force before using a firearm or employing deadly force.

-D. Duty to Intercede
+F. Duty to Intervene

-- 1. Deputies have a duty to intercede to prevent the use of excessive force by another deputy or law enforcement officer toward any person; intervention may be verbal and/or physical. - 2.
-Failure to intercede may subject a deputy to disciplinary action and/or criminal charges. - 3.
-Deputies must immediately notify a supervisor after such an intervention, when safe to do so.
+- Deputies have a duty to intervene to prevent the use of excessive force by another deputy or law enforcement officer toward any person that is beyond which, under the totality of the circumstances, is necessary and proportional; intervention may be verbal and/or physical. - 2.
+Failure to intervene will subject a deputy to disciplinary action and/or criminal charges. - 3.
+Deputies will immediately notify a supervisor after such an intervention, when safe to do so.

-E. Duty to Provide Medical Assistance
+G. Duty to Provide Medical Assistance

-- 1. Whenever there is an obvious injury or complaint of injury due to use of force, to include canine deployment and application of a CEW, or if requested by any individual, deputies will render aid in a timely manner or as soon as practical without further endangering the employee or others, consistent with their training and experience, and request that a Medic Unit respond to the scene to treat or transport the individual directly to the nearest hospital emergency room. - The deputy will document the requested medical aid and/or assistance provided or made available to all persons who have sustained a physical injury occurring as a result of an employee's use of force on the Incident Report (SO-001) of the original call for service. - 3.
-If the individual refuses medical treatment or leaves the location prior to the arrival of the Medic Unit, deputies must document the actions taken to identify and render aid to the individual on the Incident Report (SO-001).
+1. Whenever there is an obvious injury or complaint of injury due to use of force, to include canine deployment and application of a CEW, or if requested by any individual, deputies will:

+- a.
+Render aid in a timely manner or as soon as practical without further endangering the employee or others, consistent with their training and experience; and - b.
+Request that a Medic Unit respond to the scene to treat or transport the individual directly to the nearest hospital emergency room. - 2.
+Whenever there is an obvious injury or complaint of injury due to use of force, to include canine deployment, deputies will render aid in a timely manner or as soon as practical without further endangering the employee or others, consistent with their training and experience. - 3.
+The deputy will document the requested medical aid and/or assistance provided or made available to all persons who have sustained a physical injury occurring as a result of an employee's use of force on the Incident Report of the original call for service in the Law Enforcement Records Management System (RMS). - 4.
+If the individual refuses medical treatment or leaves the location prior to the arrival of the Medic Unit, deputies will document the actions taken to identify and render aid to the individual on the Incident Report in the RMS.

-F. Training Requirements
+H. Training Requirements